panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 At least ECMAScript 2015 introduced algorithms that are aware of astral symbols.
 The astral symbol is counted as a single character, even being encoded with 2 code units.

 Unicode-aware is the string iterator [`String.prototype[@@iterator]()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/@@iterator).
 You can combine the string with spread operator `[...str]` or `Array.from(str)` function (both consume the string iterator).
 Then count the number of symbols in the returned array.

-Notice that this solution may cost you slight performance issues when used extensively.
+However, the above solution may cost you slight performance losses when used extensively.

 Let's improve the above example with a spread operator: